lxgr-linux/pokete/README.md

 - Don't be offended by the other trainers, they may swear at you

 ## TODO
-- Add a wizard to set name and choose starter Pokete at the start
+- [ ] Add a wizard to set name and choose starter Pokete at the start
-- Add More maps
+- [ ] Add More maps
-- Add types for attacks and Poketes --- Done
+- [x] Add types for attacks and Poketes
-- Add evolving --- Done
+- [x] Add evolving
-- Add more than one Pokete for trainers
+- [ ] Add more than one Pokete for trainers
-- Coloured Poketes
+- [ ] Coloured Poketes
-- A store to buy Poketeballs --- Done
+- [x] A store to buy Poketeballs

 ## Dependencies
 Pokete depends on python3 and the python-scrap_engine module.